 Gamer’s thumb is more common for console gamers due to the use of the thumb sticks.
 Common risks for console gamers include:

-The most common mechanisms of injury for gamer’s thumb overuse, exacerbated by poor wrist position, and chronic inflammation.
+The most common mechanism of injury for gamer’s thumb is overuse— exacerbated by poor wrist position—and chronic inflammation.

 For all hand & wrist injuries, we’ve created a comprehensive injury prevention program.
 Performing this exercise routine may help reduce your risk for all gamer injuries, including gamer’s thumb.

-Hand & wrist position: it is important to keep your wrists neutral!
-Radial deviation (bending your wrists towards your thumb) increased the risk of developing gamer’s thumb.
+It is important to keep your wrists neutral!
+Radial deviation (bending your wrists towards your thumb) and ulnar deviation (bending your wrists towards your pinky) both increase the risk of developing gamer’s thumb.

 It is also important to eat an anti-inflammatory diet and/or include anti-inflammatory supplements in your diet to prevent chronic, systemic inflammation that may be a contributing factor.

 To effectively resolve gamer’s thumb, it is important to first identify and correct the initial cause.
-For example, if you’re not taking breaks, or you’re gaming with your wrists held in radial deviation (bending your wrist towards the thumb), protocols may be ineffective because of the constant exacerbation.
+For example, if you’re not taking breaks, or you’re gaming with your wrists held in radial or ulnar deviation (described above), protocols may be ineffective because of the constant exacerbation.

 First, recognize that a proper warm-up is absolutely essential—not only to prevent pain and injury but also to improve your gaming performance.
 Our warm-up routine is comprehensive to include all muscles and joints involved in your gaming sessions.